bucardo/bucardo_org/Bucardo/pgbench_example.md

 ` sudo make install`

-You should now have a global [bucardo_ctl](/bucardo_ctl "wikilink") file available.
+You should now have a global [bucardo](/bucardo "wikilink") file available.
 Test that you can run it and that you are using the correct version:

-` bucardo_ctl --version`
+` bucardo --version`

 ### Create and populate the database

 Bucardo needs a central database.
-The install option of bucardo_ctl will create and install this database for you.
+The install option of bucardo will create and install this database for you.
 All you need to provide is the location of a Postgres instance you want to use, and a valid PID directory.
 For this example, we'll use the default values of no host, port 5432, and a user named 'Postgres'.
 We'll use the **/tmp/bucardo** directory as our piddir value.

 ` mkdir /tmp/bucardo`
-` bucardo_ctl install --piddir=/tmp/bucardo`
+` bucardo install --piddir=/tmp/bucardo`

 You will need to enter a "P" to tell it to proceed.
 If all goes well, you should see a message like this:

-`$ bucardo_ctl install --piddir=/tmp/bucardo`
+`$ bucardo install --piddir=/tmp/bucardo`
 `This will install the bucardo database into an existing Postgres cluster.` `Postgres must have been compiled with Perl support,` `and you must connect as a superuser`